tarekziade/blog/entries/sprint.rst

 :category: mozilla
 :author: Tarek Ziade

-The Mozilla Cloud Services team is quite big these days - we're around 40 people I think.
-And it just got a little bit reorganized into smaller subteams.
+The Mozilla Cloud Services team just got a little bit reorganized and I am now managing a new subteam.

 I am very happy about the new subteam I am part of: Alexis, Rémy and myself are the **French Cloud Services** team.
 We're still working on projects with